mehr-it/html-cleaner/README.md

 ## Restrict element types
 HTML also contains other elements, such as comments and CDATA.
-They cannot be filtered by tag name, but using the element filter functions in the same way as for tag restriction.
+They cannot be filtered by tag name, but by using the element filter functions in the same way as for tag restriction.
 Following example only allows tags and text nodes:

     $cleaned = (new HtmlCleaner())